C-Otto/rebalance-lnd/README.md

 through channel B towards the peer at the other end, so that you can earn fees for this.
 These fees are the possible future income (3).

+### Factor

+The value set with `--econ-fee-factor` is used to scale the future income used in the computation outlined above.

+As such, if you set `--econ-fee-factor` to a value higher than 1.0, routes that cost more than the future income are considered.
+As an example, with `--econ-fee --econ-fee-factor 1.5` includes routes that cost up to 150% of the future income.

+You can also use values smaller than 1.0 to restrict which routes are considered, so that only routes that earn more than the costs.

 #### Warning
 To determine the future income, the fee set as part of the channel policy is used in the computation.
-As such, if you set a too high fee rate, with `--econ-mode` you'd allow more expensive rebalance transactions.
+As such, if you set a too high fee rate, with `--econ-fee` you'd allow more expensive rebalance transactions.
 Please make sure to set realistic fee rates, which at best are already known to attract forwardings.
-To protect you from making mistakes, `--econ-mode` uses a fee rate of at most 1,000 sat per 1M sat (which corresponds to a 0.1% fee), even if the inbound channel is configured with a higher fee rate.
+To protect you from making mistakes, `--econ-fee` uses a fee rate of at most 1,000 sat per 1M sat (which corresponds to a 0.1% fee), even if the inbound channel is configured with a higher fee rate.

 ## Contributing